TeskaLabs/seacat-auth/docs/integrations/elk.md

 ## Client configuration

-Use Seacat Auth client API (or Seacat Admin UI) to register your app as a client.
+Use Seacat Auth client API (or Seacat Admin UI) to register Kibana as a client.
 In our case, we can send the following request:

 ```
 POST /client